databendlabs/databend/docs/doc/14-sql-commands/90-explain-cmds/explain-raw.md

 title: EXPLAIN RAW
 ---

-Shows the logical execution plan of a SQL statement that you can use to analyze, troubleshoot, and improve the efficiency of your queries.
+Shows the logical execution plan of an SQL statement that you can use to analyze, troubleshoot, and improve the efficiency of your queries.

 ## Syntax